buildingu/bu-web/README.md

 ## Project Architecture
 In this project, we will be using a `reusable architecture` for all directories/files.
 This means **creating a new `component` only if it is used in more than one `page directory` or component.** The same rule applies to utils, hooks, constants, and other directories.
 This approach ensures that everything stays modular and organized.

+So, for `components`, `utilities`, etc, that are only used within a single page directory, define them as a file within that page directory or within the page file itself.

 In your learning lessons, you might not have used `ES Modules (ESM)`; instead, you probably used `CommonJS`, which is the default module format in `Node.js`. `ESM` is the modern JavaScript module format and has several advantages over `CommonJS`.

-For `components`, `utilities`, etc, that are only used within a single page directory, define them as a file within that page directory or within the page file itself.

 ### CommonJs vs ESM
 ```JavaScript